BrentFarris/TheLastValkyrie/docs/BIOS-programming-in-virtualbox.md

 - [Writing our BIOS enabled code](#writing-our-bios-enabled-code)
 - [CUDA performance](#cuda-performance)
   - [Hello, World!](#hello-world)

-There are two things I want to explain how to do here, **(1)** basic BIOS interrupts and **(2)** setting the color of pixles plotted onto the screen.
-This is by no means suppose to be the most performant best way to do things, but I'm running this on a 4GHz processor list most anyone else who will be trying this; so I would consider it a great first step.

-If you're viewing this guide it means you probably already know what BIOS is (basic input output system) and you've probably already dabbled a bit in assembly.
-Both of these are technically not required since I'm going through all the steps, but knowing them probably will make the information here stick a bit better.

 ## Tools setup
 **VirtualBox** - The first thing you are going to need is [VirtualBox](https://www.virtualbox.org/).
 You could do this stuff right on real hardware, but there are risks with doing such a thing and alos it will take an awfully long time to debug things.
 Using a virtual machine is helpful for rapid iteration.